Best Things to Do Inside the San Diego Zoo (and Around it, Too!)

 6. Catch a show at the 4-D Theater West

 As a part of the children’s zoo, the San Diego Zoo hosts a 4-D theater that airs some of the most popular, animal-themed movies in a high-quality, 4-D setting.
-For $7, children and adults may enjoy this new approach to popular movies like Ice Age and Rio.
-The movies air from 10:30 in the morning until 4 o’clock in the afternoon, so you’ve got all day to enjoy the sights of the 4-D theater west!

-I think this is a great option to take a break from all the walking, kick back and relax - while still enjoying a unique educational experience.
+I think this is a great option to take a break from all the walking, kick back, and relax - while still enjoying a unique educational experience.

 7. Skyfari Aerial Tram